4 brilliant book-to-film adaptations to watch on Netflix after The Gray Man this weekend

 The Boy Who Harnessed The Wind (2019)

 Another must-watch film on Netflix based on a book that recounts a true story, this adaptation of a memoir by William Kamkwamba marks marks Chiwetel Ejiofor's directorial debut, in which he also stars.
-The Boy Who follows a 14-year-old Kamkwamba living in a small village in Malawi, Africa who, forced to leave school but shortly after inspired by a science book he finds in a library, creates a wind turbine in the hope of saving his people from famine.
+The Boy Who follows a 14-year-old called Kamkwamba living in a small village in Malawi, Africa who is forced to leave school but, shortly after and inspired by a science book he finds in a library, creates a wind turbine in the hope of saving his people from famine.
 A remarkable story and portrait of rural African life that is painfully sad but overarchingly hopeful and inspiring.

 Into the Wild (2007)